National Capital Strategic Economic Development Fund

 5. The District of Columbia.

-To view your jurisdiction’s Sustainable Community boundary (and Enterprise Zone boundary for projects in Montgomery County only) use the online revitalization mapping tool.
+To view your jurisdiction’s NED boundary use the online revitalization mapping tool.
 If you have questions regarding whether a specific address is eligible to apply for the NED Program, contact your Regional Project Manager.

 Examples of eligible commercial and residential development projects are: